what is bartending

 What is Bartending?

-I believe there is more to just being a job; Bartending is a craft, a form of art where your tools, instead of brushes and paints, are tastes, aromas, textures, creating dreams and memories.
+I believe there is more to being a job; Bartending is a craft, a form of art where your tools, instead of brushes and paints, are tastes, aromas, and textures, creating dreams and memories.

 Are we better, worse, or the same as them in our perception of what it takes to be a bartender?

-I decided to look at a few different criteria, which for me are some of the defining factors of bartending;
+I decided to look at a few different criteria, which, for me, are some of the defining factors of bartending;

 How to treat a patron, Rules, and Hints for bartenders, Bar prep and serving, and Don'ts.